• Skip to primary navigation

 Any words of wisdom out there in the interwebz?

-Eliza Welch
+2. Eliza Welch says

 My milk supply tanked right around 6 months, too.
 I noticed it was very significant when I didn't pump at night.
 In retrospect, I'm glad I stopped when I did.
 It was the best decision for our family.